MchainNetwork/mchain-docs/docs/learn/mchainv1-holders/sign-eth-address.md

 title: Sign Your Ethereum Address
 ---

-# How to Claim Your MAR ERC20 from Mchain v1 by Signing a Message
+# How to Claim Your MARK (MAR ERC20) from Mchain v1 by Signing a Message

 :::danger Archived Content
 This section of the documentation serves as an archive and historical reference.
 For the latest information and updates, please refer to the current Mchain documentation.
 :::

 If you are an Mchain v1 user and want to claim your MAR tokens in ERC20 format, this article is for you.
-The claim process requires you to sign a message containing the Ethereum address where you want to receive your MAR ERC2O using your Mchain v1 private key for the signature.
+The claim process requires you to sign a message containing the Ethereum address where you want to receive your MARK (MAR ERC20) using your Mchain v1 private key for the signature.
 Below, we will explain how to do this safely and efficiently.

 If you have not previously registered for the claim process, you can do so in the *** [following form](https://forms.gle/9SWZLE8vkGPCrSZc8)***.